Bürgergemeinde: History

 The beginnings of the modern municipality system date back to the Helvetic Republic.
 Under the Old Swiss Confederacy, citizenship was granted by each town and village only to residents.
 These citizens enjoyed access to community property and in some cases additional protection under the law.
 Additionally, the urban towns and the rural villages had differing rights and laws.
 The creation of Helvetic citizenship, which gave equally to citizens of the old towns and their tenants and servants, led to conflict.
 The wealthier villagers and urban citizens held rights to forests, common lands and other municipal properties which they did not wish to share with the newly enfranchised, who were generally poor.
 The compromise solution, which was written into the municipal laws of the Helvetic Republic, is still valid today.
 Two politically separate but often geographically similar organizations were created.
 The first, the so-called municipality, was a political community formed by election and its voting body consists of all resident citizens.
 However, the community land and property remained with the former local citizens who were gathered together into the Bürgergemeinde.
 During the Mediation era (1803–1814), and especially during the Restoration era (1814–1830), certain canton, having regained independence, revoked the reforms that the French-imposed Helvetic Republic had implemented.
 In the Regeneration era (1830–1848), the liberal revolutions of the common people helped to restore some rights again in a few cantons.
 In other cantons, the Bürgergemeinden were able to maintain power as political communities.
-In the city of Zurich the Municipal Act of 1866 brought the political municipality back into existence.
+In the canton of Zurich the Municipal Act of 1866 brought the political municipality back into existence.